Vespa Serving Tuning

 }

-The language and the market constraints in the query tree are not used in the ranking score and that part of the query tree could be evaluated using TAAT.
+The language and the market constraints in the query tree are not used in the ranking score, and that part of the query tree could be evaluated using TAAT.
 See also multi lookup set filter for how to most efficiently search with large set filters.
-The subtree result is then passed as a bit vector into the DAAT query evaluation, which could speed up the overall evaluation significantly.
+The subtree result is then passed as a bit vector into the DAAT query evaluation, which could significantly speed up the overall evaluation.

 Enabling hybrid TAAT is done by passing ranking.matching.termwiselimit=0.1 as a request parameter.
 It's possible to evaluate the performance impact by changing this limit.
 Setting the limit to 0 will force termwise evaluation, which might hurt performance.

 One can evaluate if using the hybrid evaluation improves search performance by adding the above parameter.
-The limit is compared to the hit fraction estimate of the entire query tree, if the hit fraction estimate is higher than the limit, the termwise evaluation is used to evaluate sub-branch of the query.
+The limit is compared to the hit fraction estimate of the entire query tree.
+If the hit fraction estimate is higher than the limit, the termwise evaluation is used to evaluate the sub-branch of the query.

 Indexing uuids